Controlled Text Generation with Natural Language Instructions: Appendix

-We train the CFT baseline with the exact hyperparameters for \method training, which is empirically found to work well for both conditional fine-tuning and our approach.
-For other baselines, we start from the hyperparameters provided in the corresponding papers and do a grid search over other possible values on the dev set.
+\paragraph{Baseline Training} We train the CFT baseline with the exact hyperparameters used during the training of \method, which is empirically found to work well for both conditional fine-tuning and our approach.
+For other baselines, we start from the hyperparameters provided in the corresponding papers and do a grid search over other possible values on the development set.\looseness=-1